samwelkinuthia/movie-ticket/README.md

 # Purpose

-To calculate the cost of a ticket based on 3 parameters:
+To calculate the cost of a ticket based on 4 parameters:
+1. Movie name
-1. Age
+2. Age
-2. Time
+3. Time
-3. Release
+4. Release
+     The formula used is **movie name - age + time + release**

 # How to use